kevinbburns/Fedora_SOC_Audit_Checker/README.md

 3. The script will display audit results in the console and generate an HTML report (soc_audit_report.html) in the same directory.

 ## Generated HTML Report
-The script generates a user-friendly HTML report styled with Bootstrap.
+The script generates a user-friendly HTML report styled with **Bootstrap**.
 The report organizes each audit section using cards, and the package installation status is displayed with green checkmarks and red crosses for quick visual reference.

 The report includes sections like:
--Disk Encryption Status
+*Disk Encryption Status
--Secure Boot Status
+*Secure Boot Status
--ClamAV Status
+*ClamAV Status
--Rootkit Hunter Scan Results
+*Rootkit Hunter Scan Results
--Firewall Rules
+*Firewall Rules
--And more...
+*And more...

 # Kernel Hardening
 The script checks for and creates /etc/sysctl.d/99-security.conf if it doesn’t exist.
 This file enforces key kernel hardening settings, including: